MicrosoftDocs/azure-docs/articles/azure-monitor/app/proactive-arm-config.md

 * We recommend the use of specific recipients for smart detection/classic alert notifications.

-* For smart detection alerts, the **bulk/group** check-box option if enabled, sends to users with owner, contributor, or reader roles in the subscription.
-So in effect, _all_ users with access to the subscription the Application Insights resource are in scope and will receive notifications.
+* For smart detection alerts, the **bulk/group** check-box option, if enabled, sends to users with owner, contributor, or reader roles in the subscription.
+In effect, _all_ users with access to the subscription the Application Insights resource are in scope and will receive notifications.

 > [!NOTE]
 > If you currently use the **bulk/group** check-box option, and disable it, you will not be able to revert the change.